-From Aguas Calientes, frequent buses for Machu Picchu (round-trip S72,25 minutes) depart from a ticket office along the main road from 5:30am to 3:30prn.
-Buses return from the ruins when I full, with the last departure at 5:45pm.
+From Aguas Calientes, frequent buses for Machu Picchu (round-trip S72,25 minutes) depart from a ticket office along the main road from 5:30 am to 3:30prn.
+Buses return from the ruins when these are full, with the last departure at 5:45 pm.

-Otherwise, it's a steep walk (8km, 1 ½ hours) up a tightly winding mountain road.
-First there’s a fiat 20-minute walk from Aguas Calientes to Puente Ruinas, where the road to the ruins crosses the Río Urubamba, near the museum.
-A breathtakingly steep but well-marked trail climbs another 2km up to Machu Picchu, taking about an hour to hike (but less coming downl).
+Otherwise, it's a steep walk (8km, 1 ½ hour) up a tightly winding mountain road.
+First, there’s a fiat 20-minute walk from Aguas Calientes to Puente Ruinas, where the road to the ruins crosses the Río Urubamba, near the museum.
+A breathtakingly steep but well-marked trail climbs another 2km up to Machu Picchu, taking about an hour to hike (but less coming down).

 The remarkable state of preservation of Machu Picchu, with its superb interlacing masonry, satisfies even the most demanding visitor.
 This Inca city, comprising an upper and lower section with houses, temples, fountains, plazas, and agricultural terraces, clings to a mountain ridge, linked by scores of stairways and paths, and watered by natural springs.
 No other civilization has managed to assemble so many colossal stone blocks so seamlessly.
 Cut with stone or bronze tools, the edges of the stones were rubbed smooth until they merged together perfectly, like a jigsaw.
 Just how the Incas transported the granite they chiseled from the mountain remains a talking point for scholars today.

-The buildings in the Royal Sector, sometimes called the Group of the King, all feature considerable rock lintels, some weighing as much as three tons.
+The buildings in the Royal Sector sometimes called the Group of the King, all feature considerable rock lintels, some weighing as much as three tons.
 These heavy structures were a feature of imperial Inca architecture.
-Such character-istic rock lintels, along with the abnormally spacious rooms, the high quality of stonework, and close proximity to the Temple of the Sun, the Sacred Plaza, and the first of the fountains, has led experts to surmise that this is where Pachacutec, the ninth Inca emperor, and other members of the Inca court lodged when they were in Machu Picchu.
+Such characteristic rock lintels, along with the abnormally spacious rooms, the high quality of stonework, and close proximity to the Temple of the Sun, the Sacred Plaza, and the first of the fountains, have led experts to surmise that this is where Pachacutec, the ninth Inca emperor, and other members of the Inca court lodged when they were in Machu Picchu.